jeffreyyoo/SICER-2/README.md

-# SICER 2.0
+# SICER2
 [![Build Status](https://travis-ci.org/jeffreyyoo/SICER-2.svg?branch=master)](https://travis-ci.org/jeffreyyoo/SICER-2)

 ## Introduction
 Chromatin immunoprecipitation combined with high-throughput sequencing (ChIP-seq) can be used to map binding sites of a protein of interest in the genome.
 Histone modifications usually occupy broad chromatin domains and result in diffuse patterns in ChIP-seq data that make it difficult to identify signal enrichment.
 SICER, a spatial clustering approach for the identification of ChIP-enriched regions, was developed for calling broad peaks from ChIP-seq data.

 Usability of the original SICER software has been affected by increased throughputs of ChIP-seq experiments over the years.
-We now present SICER 2.0, a more user-friendly version of SICER that has been redisgned and streamlined to handle large ChIP-seq data sets.
+We now present SICER2, a more user-friendly version of SICER that has been redisgned and streamlined to handle large ChIP-seq data sets.
 This new Python package supports multiple job submissions on cluster systems and parallel processing on multicore architectures.

 For more information about the original SICER algorithm, please see,